Welcome to the Pacific Gas and Electric Company (PG&E)/UC Santa Cruz Predatory Bird Research Group peregrine falcon webcam page.

 As always, nature makes its own rules.
 Sometimes the falcon parents build their nest on the PG&E building, and sometimes they don’t.
 And, even when they do, the eggs don’t always hatch.
 That said, getting to watch the parents protect and feed their young and seeing them grow from furry blobs to young birds taking their first flight is quite an experience.

-The trio first tested their wings over the long Memorial Day weekend.
-Tens of thousands of nature lovers followed their progress via a webcam.
 Those first flights, and especially the first landings, represent a perilous time in the life of a young falcon.
 That’s especially true in the bustling downtown of a major city where the ground is 300 feet below, skyscrapers have glass windows, unpredictable winds blow in the canyons between buildings, and crows and other species are lurking.

 For more information on falcons, check out the UC-Santa Cruz Predatory Bird Research Group's website or the SF_PGE_FALCONS discussion group on Yahoo!